EdLeckert/py-tmhi/README.md

 | `new_ap_config` | dict | **required** | Contains entire contents from get_ap_config() with any changes to be made.
 (See example below.)

 ### Cause immediate reboot of gateway.

+Note: Gateway will reset and may lose communications for several minutes.
 ```python
 reboot_gateway()
 ```